 F-1 visas will only be issued by a US Consulate to International students that intend to be full time students.
 The following information is provided as a guide.
 An F-2 visa will be issued to the dependents of an F-1 student.
 Please visit: American Consulate to find the nearest Us Embassy/Consulate that has jurisdiction over your visa application.

 You can apply at any time before the start date of your program (see I-20); however, the Consulate will not issue the visa until 90 days prior to the start date on the I-20.

-- How long after I have received the visa can I enter the US?You can enter the US only 30 days before the start date of your program listed in you I-20 (item 5 second line).
+You can enter the US only 30 days before the start date of your program listed in you I-20 (item 5 second line).